sdgamboa/taxPProValidation/discrete-binary/README.md

 + Method.
 ASR method (phytools) and tree (LTP).
 + Attribute.
 Name of the attribute.
 + Mean.
 Mean MCC (considering all 10 folds).
 + SD.
-Standard deviation of the MCC (considering all 10 folds).
+The standard deviation of the MCC (considering all 10 folds).

 ### Columns in \*counts.tsv files

 + Attribute.
 Name of the physiology.
 + ltp_bp_phys.
 Number of taxa matching in both the ltp tree and bugphyzz.
 + ltp.
-Nomber of tips in the LTP tree.
+Number of tips in the LTP tree.
 + nsti_mean.
 Mean nearest sequence taxonomic index (check castor definition.)
 + nsti_sd.
-Standdad deviation of NSTI.
+Standard deviation of NSTI.

 ### Columns in the discrete_binary_summary.tsv file

-The columns are the same than the ones described above.
+The columns are the same as the ones described above.
 This file is a combination of all of the \*counts.tsv and \*mcc.tsv files into a single one.